turingschool/curriculum-site/module3/lessons/react_intro.md

 - What happens?
 - Open up the console.
 Are the new items there?
-- Why do you think the new items not being shown on the page?
+- Why do you think the new items are not being shown on the page?

 <iframe src="https://codesandbox.io/embed/grocery-list-no-state-s6pjyk?fontsize=14"
      style="width:100%; height: 500px; border:0; border-radius: 4px; overflow:hidden;"